benfrick/docs-portfolio/src/doc/commerce/checkout/api_checkout.md

 Is it not required to execute a request to [Request a Checkout Preview](https://developer.niketech.com/docs/projects/Checkouts%20V2?tab=api#checkout-preview-request-checkout-preview-put){:target="blank"} in order for the consumer to complete their purchase.
 However, it is recommended to increase the chance of a successful checkout.

 You can use the info in the response to display the final payment amount to the consumer.
-Once the consumer confirms the payment method details and selects 'Place Order' (for example), there will be a better chance of success.
+Once the consumer confirms the payment method details and places the order, there will be a better chance of success.

 >**NOTE**: Checkout Preview (and Checkout Submit in the next steps) operates asynchronously.
 This means that after you execute the initial request, you call another endpoint to get the result.
 See [Using NDe APIs](https://developer.niketech.com/nde-docs/doc/getting-started/using_nike_apis.html#asynchronous-operation) for more details.